Han | Nutrition and Health

 • 2 kefir lime leaves

-Light or regular coconut milk 1 tsp Fish sauce1/2 tsp sugarcoconut oil, or spray oil of choice
+• coconut oil, or spray oil of choice

 Low FODMAP: Courgette & yellow peppers

-2. Add the chicken/prawns - give a little stir
+2. Add the chicken now if using chicken - give a little stir

-Get the veggies and chicken coated lightly in the paste, pour the entire can of coconut milk over and turn heat down.
-Stir thoroughly
+4. Once the chicken and veggies are lightly browned, pour the entire can of coconut milk over and turn heat down.
+Stir thoroughly.

-Add the rest of the paste, the fish oil, a squeeze of lime and 1/2 tsp sugar.
-Stir and slowly bring heat back up to bubbling.
+Add 2 drops fish sauce (be careful with fish sauce - too much can ruin it!), a squeeze of lime and 1/2 tsp sugar.
+Stir and slowly bring heat back up to simmer and add the lid.

 Note - it's fine to add coconut milk in while chicken is still pink on outsides.
 You're essentially boiling the chicken in the coconut milk.